Is 'baby brain' a real medical condition?

 Are you pregnant and feeling scattered or absentminded?
 Do you seem to forget work meetings, appointments, and even the names of your own children?
-If your belly is growing and your mind is not feeling as sharp as usual, you may be dealing with 'baby brain'.
+If your belly is growing and your mind is not feeling as sharp as usual, you may be dealing with a brain condition called 'baby brain'.

 Have you ever dug through your purse looking for your car keys only to discover they were already in the ignition?
-Between 50 and 80% of pregnant women report memory and thinking problems during the nine months of gestation.
+A study showed that between 50 and 80% of pregnant women report thinking and memory problems during the nine months of gestation.

-Described by pregnant women as a form of 'mumnesia', pregnancy — or baby brain — refers to the forgetfulness that women sometimes go through when they’re expecting.
+Described by pregnant women as a form of 'mumnesia', pregnancy - or baby brain - refers to the occasional forgetfulness that women experience when they’re expecting.

 Mother, Lauren Wellbank, says she noticed a shift in her mental capacity almost immediately when she became pregnant for the first time.
 "I struggled to find words in the beginning and then towards the end of my first pregnancy, I would constantly lose my train of thought," she explains.

+You might be wondering why you're so forgetful.
 Maybe you’re directing more of your energy and emotions to nurture the life that is growing inside of you.
-Or perhaps you’re distracted by the never-ending “to do” list that needs to be completed before the baby arrives.
+Or perhaps you’re distracted by the never-ending 'to do' list that needs to be completed before the baby arrives.

 But there are physical reasons too.
 Your brain goes through changes during pregnancy that can actually be seen on brain scans.
 In particular, parts of the brain connected with some cognitive processes shrink.
 Your grey matter (the parts of the brain where nerves connect to each other) shows changes that last until after your baby is born.

 Hormones may also be to blame for 'baby brain'.
-High levels of progesterone and estrogen are important for a healthy pregnancy, but often cause unwanted side-effects in the mother, especially as they act on the brain.
-These high levels may have a negative impact on your memory.
+High levels of progesterone and oestrogen are important for a healthy pregnancy, but often cause unwanted side-effects in the mother, especially as they act on brain function.
+These high levels may have a negative impact and lead to memory lapses..

-One of the most obvious explanation’s for this fogginess is because you’re simply too tired or preoccupied with all of the responsibilities of getting ready for your new baby to come home.
+One of the most obvious explanations for brain fogging is that you’re simply too tired or preoccupied with all of the responsibilities of getting ready for your new baby to come home.
 Wellbank says she has done everything from putting the cereal away in the refrigerator to driving all the way home from the petrol station with the petrol cap dangling off the side of the car.

 Mother, Isa Down, says she remembers studying for hours and then having literally no idea about the topic because her mind was like a sieve.
 She remembers common, simple words were hard to think of and there were times she didn't even remember her own name!